 Week 2 | Independent learning: approximately 15 hours

 Week 3 | 5-day Building the Skills workshop: Approximately 40 hours

 Week 4 | Independent learning: Approximately 10 hours

 Is there a test, and is it required?

 To receive a certificate of completion, the student must obtain a combined score of 75 points out of a 100-point evaluation.
 The final test is part of these 100 points.
 Student participation and engagement is also a significant part of the total 100 points.

 When and where does testing take place?

-Is there a fee to test?
+Is there an extra fee to take the test?